 a century ago and now online

 from the Schenectady Digital History archive.
+See also, the "Wikitree" listing for the family.

 Variants: Just too many to even list, flexibility is a key attribute in searching for family members within the historical record.
 But be sensitive to Fisher, Visger, and those called Harmanse and Bastiaense!